 Will we need booster shots forever?

 No one knows!
-It’s possible the COVID-19 vaccine could become something like a flu shot, administered once a year — and maybe even be different each time depending on which variant health experts expect to see.
+It’s possible the COVID vaccine could become like a flu shot, administered once or even twice a year — and it could be different each time depending on which variant health experts expect to see.